harrislapiroff/chromamine.com/src/posts/3d-cad-with-solvespace.md

 * **Con:** It can be easy to lose track of what entities from earlier layers impact later constraints.
 SolveSpace tries to warn you when you're deleting an entity, but those warnings aren't super informative and it doesn't provide any warning or way of tracking if you're just *adjusting* an entity.

   ![An error message that reads "](/media/3d-cad-with-solvespace/constraint-warning.png)

+[^3]: SolveSpace tries to encourage you to avoid redundant constraints as well as having too many degrees of freedom.

 [chamfers]: https://github.com/solvespace/solvespace/issues/149#issuecomment-739559115